edoardoruffoli/BloomFilter-MapReduce/spark/README.md

 zip -r bloomfilter.zip bloomfilter
 ```

-6. Set the set the desired false positive rate (p) and the job stage parameters in the configuration file `config.properties`
+6. Set the set the desired false positive rate (p) in the configuration file `config.properties`

 7. To launch the Spark application use:
 ```bash